 iPhone 12 Mini vs. iPhone 12 Buyer's Guide

-This month, Apple unveiled the iPhone 12 as the successor to the popular iPhone 11, with a new squared-off industrial design, the A14 Bionic chip, an OLED display, and MagSafe.
-However, for the first time, Apple also unveiled a smaller version of the iPhone in the form of the iPhone 12 mini.
+In 2020, Apple unveiled the iPhone 12 as the successor to the popular iPhone 11, with a new squared-off industrial design, the A14 Bionic chip, an OLED display, and MagSafe.
+For the first time, Apple also unveiled a smaller version of the iPhone in the form of the iPhone 12 mini.

 After years in which phone sizes have grown and after the popularity of the small-form iPhone SE, Apple finally answered the pleas of small-phone fans and offered the iPhone 12 mini.
 However, the iPhone 12 mini does have a few notable differences from its larger sibling.
-It also is $100 cheaper, starting at $699 instead of the iPhone 12's $799 on select carriers.
+It also is $100 cheaper, starting at $599 instead of the iPhone 12's $699.
 Our guide helps to answer the question of how to decide which of these two iPhones is best for you and highlights what you are missing out on when you opt for the smaller model.

 Comparing the iPhone 12 and the iPhone 12 mini

 The iPhone 12 and iPhone 12 mini share virtually all of the same key features.
 Both phones have the same OLED Super Retina XDR display technology, A14 Bionic processor, 5G connectivity, dual and 12MP Ultra Wide and Wide cameras, and are available in the same colors.
 More interesting is where the two devices differ.

 - 6.1-inch OLED Super Retina XDR display with 2532-by-1170-pixel resolution at 460 ppi

 - Less prominent notch due to larger display size

 - Battery life with up to 17 hours of video playback

 - 5.4-inch OLED Super Retina XDR display with 2340-by-1080-pixel resolution at 476 ppi